EdDataScienceEES/tutorial-Kirstb-04/index.md

 ## 1e.
 Merge Conflicts: What they mean & how to resolve them?

 Merge conflicts occur when you are collaborating with others on the same project and multiple people are trying to merge branches that have competing commits.
-Essentially you have each made different edits to the same script and Github doesn't understand how to combine them and so instead comes up with an error, a **merge conflict**.
+Essentially you have each made different edits to the same script and GitHub doesn't understand how to combine them and so instead comes up with an error, a **merge conflict**.
 The merge conflict will appear when you create a pull request to merge two branches e.g. here I am trying to merge the alpha branch with the main branch but it isn't working due to a merge conflict.

 <p>&nbsp;</p>